rjmccallumbigl/Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-/README.md

 ### Azure PowerShell Script

-Now, let's say we have a slightly more complicated script that creates a new VM ([repo](https://github.com/rjmccallumbigl/Azure-PowerShell---Create-New-VM/blob/master/createNewVM.ps1)).
+Now, let's say we have a slightly more complicated script that creates a new VM.
 I looked at the documentation, modified it to automatically grab some things, request other parameters to pass in as variables, and handle it mostly automatically.

+> ⚠ **This script will fail as-is and has an error in it we will explore below.** If you want the error free version without following the tutorial, it is in this [repo](https://github.com/rjmccallumbigl/Azure-PowerShell---Create-New-VM/blob/master/createNewVM.ps1).

 ```PowerShell
 ###########################################################################################################################################################